Last Updated: September 5, 2023

 If you run a firm with 10 employees, and one doesn't contribute, you get rid of the non-contributing member.
 Or if you're in a situation where you can't fire them, because of legal difficulties or your own timidity, you try your best to make them a productive member of the team.
 I know; I've been there.
-You maneuver them into this nook and cranny of the business, and then that, until you find some way that they are pulling their weight.
+You maneuver them into this nook and cranny of the business, and then that one, until you find some way that they are pulling their weight.

 And why would we think that the non-producing part of our community would be any different?

-If you are an elected official, you may think a little distressed area of community poverty is well hidden, but the bad news is that rail, planes, transit, and highways all display community poverty quite well.
+If you are an elected official, you may think a little distressed area of community poverty is well hidden, but the bad news is that satellites, drones, plans, rail, transit, and highways all display community poverty quite well.
 Your local television news or Internet maps will blow your cover.
 So it won't go away.
 A uniformly low-income neighborhood is the least likely of urban or community problems to heal itself.

 Individual families and individuals do lift themselves out of poverty, through hard work, a little luck, and education.
 Tools such as individual development accounts are helpful solutions for particular youth, immigrants, and households.
-(This is a U.S. program but one that should be imitated widely.)
+(This is a U.S.-originated program but one that should be imitated widely.)
 But community poverty area does not improve spontaneously.

-Good research now shows that the income disparities and wealth disparities between majority and minority households continues to hold true as a generalization.
+Research now shows that the income disparities and wealth disparities between majority and minority households continues to hold true as a generalization.

-Discrimination still certainly exists, but even more importantly, racial segregation in residential areas and in the social arena separates African-American and Hispanic households from the best schools, the social networks by which we hear about employment, and the variety of job opportunities that are necessary to begin on a low rung of the ladder and have a better opportunity waiting for you in a couple of years.
+To those who say that the answer to minority poverty is getting a better job, it is necessary to point out that racial segregation in residential areas and in the social arena separates African-American and Hispanic households from the best schools, the social networks by which we hear about employment, and the variety of job opportunities that are necessary to begin on a low rung of the ladder and have a better opportunity waiting for you in a couple of years

 Inclusive communities help people of all races to lose their stereotypes and to be more willing to interact with other racial and ethnic groups in the workplace.